BIMSBbioinfo/pigx_docs/pigx-rna-seq.md

   - The location of a `GTF` file with genome annotations

 **Organism** (for GO-term analysis using `gProfileR`):

+  - Just append the species name to the initial of the genus name of the organism (e.g. hsapiens, mmusculus, celegans, dmelanogaster).

 **Differential Expression (DE) analyses** to perform: